All About Bichon Frise Dogs

 However, there are some things that you can do to keep your puppy’s chewing under control.
 The idea is that you want to prevent your puppy from chewing your items and redirect his chewing to allowed items.

-• Frozen dog treats – Just like babies, puppies find relief to their painful gums when they chew on something cold.
-Try freezing a carrot or try something like the Doggie Cone Maker.
+Just like babies, puppies find relief to their painful gums when they chew on something cold.
+Try freezing a carrot, for example.
 It can keep a puppy occupied for quite a while.

 While dog teething can be traumatic for you, keep in mind that it will pass.
 Your dog will stop his constant chewing when his new teeth have come in.